 - i.
-The aims are consistent with the sponsoring church's current and developing expectations and policy statements [Evidence: PER mapping document 1b), sponsoring church's formation criteria for lay and ordained ministries] - ii.
-They are appropriate to the specific ministries trained for: ordained, lay and pioneer - iii.
-They are built into a regular review process, are reshaped periodically as appropriate, and reflect new church thinking, e.g. (for the Church of England) around ministers who are missional, collaborative, flexible, adaptive and diverse - iv.
+The aims are consistent with the sponsoring church's current and developing expectations and policy statements.
+[Evidence: PER mapping document 1b), sponsoring church's formation criteria for lay and ordained ministries] - ii.
+They are appropriate to the specific ministries trained for: ordained, lay and pioneer. - iii.
+They are built into a regular review process, are reshaped periodically as appropriate, and reflect new church thinking, e.g. (for the Church of England) developing ministers who are missional, collaborative, flexible, adaptive and diverse; and supporting the church's strategic priorities for missionary disciples, 'mixed ecology', and growing younger and more diverse. - iv.
 [For the CofE] The TEI engages with church thinking about diversity and wider access to training, including for those of non-traditional educational backgrounds, and enabling life-long learning.